cesareuseche/cooking-nana-backend/README.md

 ### /ingredients

-    This is a GET endpoint, you will obtain a list o all ingredients
+    This could be used as GET endpoint, you will obtain a list o all ingredients.

+    When this endpoint is used with POST method, data should be as:

+    {
+        "name":"name of ingredient",
+        "category":"category of ingredient"
+    }

 ### /recipes